Specialty Areas: Pharmacology, Diagnostic Evaluation, Anxiety and Mood Disorders, Eating Disorders, ADHD and Behavior Disorders

 Office Location: Manhattan

-Kathryn Fort, MD, is a Child and Adolescent Psychiatry Resident at the NYU Child Study Center.
-Her clinical interests include treatment of adolescent mood and anxiety disorders, borderline personality disorder, and childhood trauma through use of psychopharmacology and multiple therapy modalities.
+Kathryn Fort, MD is a clinical assistant professor of child and adolescent psychiatry at the NYU School of Medicine.
+Dr. Fort’s clinical interests include treatment of child and adolescent mood and anxiety disorders, eating disorders, and childhood trauma through use of psychopharmacology and multiple therapy modalities.
 She is board certified in general psychiatry and board eligible in child and adolescent psychiatry.

-Dr. Fort received her BA in psychology at College of the Holy Cross and her MD from State University of New York Upstate Medical University.
-She completed her general psychiatry residency training at University of Maryland and Sheppard Pratt and her child and adolescent fellowship training at NYU School of Medicine.
+Dr. Fort received her bachelor’s in psychology at College of the Holy Cross and her medical degree from the State University of New York Upstate Medical University.
+She completed her general psychiatry residency training at the University of Maryland and Sheppard Pratt and her child and adolescent fellowship training at NYU School of Medicine.

 Dr. Fort is a member of the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry.